alexec/www.alexecollins.com/source/2016-03-20-developing-with-docker-building-patterns.html.md

 - Longer build time.
 - You'll need to consider how you re-build and re-deploy images if you find a security vulnerability in the base.

+I hope this gives a few ideas about the various pros and cons of different ways to build images.
+I have a [number of other posts on Docker](/tags/docker).